Healthcare workers are rallying to defend public hospitals

 Ludivine Perray-Redslob, EM Lyon Business School; Agathe Morinière, University of Montpellier and Nathalie Clavijo, TBS Education

-Insufficient resources, staff shortages, violence in emergency rooms, bed closures, and burnout among healthcare staff… warning signs have been mounting in French publichospitals since the implementation of reforms under the “new public management” framework.
+Insufficient resources, staff shortages, violence in emergency rooms, bed closures, and burnout among healthcare staff… warning signs have been mounting in France’s publichospitals since the implementation of reforms under the “new public management” framework.

 "Symbolically 'killing off' the hospital' to raise awareness"

 Coffins carried through the streets, funeral processions, moments of silence held in front of hospitals: at first glance, these scenes may seem surprising.
-Why symbolically “bury” the public hospital just as healthcare workers are fighting to save it?
+Why symbolically “bury” the public hospital when healthcare workers are fighting to save it?
 Because the symbolism of death acts as a wake-up call.
 By staging the death of the hospital, healthcare workers seek to raise awareness: without a collective response, this essential pillar of our society risks disappearing.
-These mourning rituals give visible form to a slow and often invisible process: the gradual erosion of the public health care system.
+These mourning rituals give visible form to a slow and often invisible process: the gradual erosion of the public health system.

 Highlighting the vulnerability of healthcare workers